unacast/deprecated-unacast.github.io/_posts/2015-10-26-chatops-at-unacast.md

 * Heaven triggers a parameterized build on CircleCI
 * CircleCI handles the actual deployment

-This setup is very flexible and we can use it to deploy any type of application on any cloud provider.
+This setup is very powerful and we can use it to deploy any type of application on any cloud provider.
 It also enables us to limit deployment to our system from individual accounts to prevent someone from deploying something by mistake.

 ### How do I start?

-It might be daunting to try to chew over too much at once, so our general advice is to start small and build from there.
+It may be daunting to try to chew over too much at once, so our general advice is to start small and build from there.
 The thing that brought us immediate value was bringing in deployments and health checks, and we are currently working on bringing creation of ephemeral environments into our flow.

-There is literaly hundreds of plugins to Hubot, so you should be able to find something that will suit your needs.
+There is literally hundreds of plugins to Hubot, so you should be able to find something that will suit your needs.
 If not, it offers flexible scripting through CoffeScript so to integrate with an existing API you only need some time and elbow grease.